 The process of verifying a student’s identity begins during the application process.
 The Office of Admissions requires that all academic documents must either be original or notarized.
 Notarizations are accepted if authenticated by the issuing institution, a notary public, or the Ministry of Education.

 In cases where there are inconsistencies with documentation, applicants are asked to supply additional information.
 UoPeople levies no charges associated with verifying student identity.

 Review of Documentation

 Any document submitted in any part of the admissions process may be reviewed by relevant institutions, including the institution issuing the documentation and/or by an established foreign evaluation service that can establish degree comparability.
-Approved credential evaluation services are current members of NACES or AICE.
-The University may also accept evaluations from other credible sources, and students are welcome to check with the Office of Admissions at firstname.lastname@example.org for further information.
+Approved credential evaluation services must be current members of NACES or AICE.
+The University may also accept evaluations from other credible sources, and students are welcome to check with the Office of Admissions at firstname.lastname@example.org for the English programs and email@example.com for the Arabic programs for further information.

 I had to join a tertiary institution to study computer science at a very poor teaching rate.
 I wasted 3 years until I found UoPeople